-Modernizing this system is not optional.
-But doing it without breaking live payment processing requires a level of precision that makes most teams move slowly, cautiously, and expensively.
+Modernizing a system like this is not optional.
+But doing it without disrupting live operations demands a level of precision that makes most teams move slowly, cautiously, and expensively.

 The challenge

-The modernization goal was clear: migrate critical business logic from stored procedures and WCF services into Clean Architecture C# using Entity Framework Core.
-The motivation was equally clear—the stored procedures were undocumented, their interactions opaque, and the tribal knowledge required to maintain them was concentrated in a small number of long-tenured employees.
-When those people were unavailable, work stalled.
+The goal was to migrate critical logic out of legacy stored procedures and services into clean, testable, modern C#.
+The motivation was equally clear—the legacy code was undocumented, its interactions opaque, and the knowledge to maintain it concentrated in a handful of long-tenured people.
+When they were unavailable, work stalled.

 But this was not a greenfield effort with a dedicated migration team.
-It had to happen alongside ongoing feature development, production support, and regulatory compliance—carried out by engineers who also had other responsibilities.
+It had to happen alongside ongoing feature development, production support, and compliance obligations—carried out by engineers who also had other responsibilities.

 The approach

-Rather than treating AI as a coding autocomplete, the team built a comprehensive agentic workflow that gave Claude deep, contextual access to the entire development ecosystem.
-The architecture centered on three layers: structured project knowledge, custom skill automation, and a centralized MCP (Model Context Protocol) server for cross-system integration.
+Rather than treating AI as a coding autocomplete, the work centered on giving the model deep, accurate context about the codebase, the data, the business rules, and the team's conventions.
+The approach rested on three layers: structured project knowledge, custom skill automation, and a centralized tool layer for cross-system integration.

-At the foundation, detailed instruction files were maintained at multiple levels—global developer preferences, repository-wide conventions, and solution-specific context including database schemas, architectural standards, and anti-hallucination rules.
-These were not generic documentation; they encoded hard-won lessons like "the migrated C# pipeline is the source of truth, not the legacy SQL stored procedures" and "use SCOPE_IDENTITY() not OUTPUT INSERTED because of triggers on key tables."
-A persistent memory system tracked ongoing project state, skill gaps, and feedback corrections across sessions.
+Detailed instruction files were maintained at multiple levels—global preferences, repository-wide conventions, and area-specific context including schema, architectural standards, and anti-hallucination rules.
+These were not generic documentation; they encoded hard-won lessons (for example, that the migrated C# is the source of truth, not the legacy stored procedures).
+A persistent memory system tracked ongoing project state and feedback corrections across sessions.

 Key technical decisions